nikvoronin/CbrFortuneTeller/README.md

 ### scrape

--d, --delay                     (Default: 1000) Download delay in ms.
+-d, --delay                     (Default: 1000) Download delay in ms.<br/>
--r, --delay-after-n-requests    (Default: 30) Should delay after N requests -f, --from                      From which date should begin: DD-MM-YYYY -t, --to                        Which date should finish: DD-MM-YYYY
+-r, --delay-after-n-requests    (Default: 30) Should delay after N requests<br/>
+-f, --from                      From which date should begin: DD-MM-YYYY<br/>
+-t, --to                        Which date should finish: DD-MM-YYYY<br/>

 ### clear

--f, --from    From which date should begin: DD-MM-YYYY -t, --to      Which date should finish: DD-MM-YYYY
+-f, --from    From which date should begin: DD-MM-YYYY<br/>
+-t, --to      Which date should finish: DD-MM-YYYY<br/>

 ## The Medium